cumberland-terraform/network-lb/README.md

 The `var.lb.target_groups.*.target_id` attribute has to be made optional and allowed to default to `null`.Then the null values must be filtered out when creating the attachment for a load balancer target group.
 This is done to accomodate ECS deployments through the `mdt-eter-core-compute-ecs-svc` module.
 When deploying ECS services, the attachment of containers to target groups is handled on the AWS side.
 However, the target group must exist and be passed into the `mdt-eter-core-compute-ecs-svc` module.
 Therefore, this module has to create the target group for the ECS module, but **not** the the target group attachment.
 When using ECS, the target group being passed in through `var.lb.target_groups.*` should NOT contain `target_id` property for this reason.
 In other words, the target group attachment will not be provisioned unless the `target_id` for that target group is specified.

+### Complexity

+This is one of the more complex modules maintained by MDTHINK.
+Please think twice before altering it.

 ## Contributing

 Checkout master and pull the latest commits,